32 Different Types of Moths in Oregon

 The hindwing of the Blinded Sphinx (Paonias excaecata) possesses a sizable blue eyespot that can only be seen when the wings are extended wide.

 Since the pupil of a human eye is missing in this eyespot, vision is unlikely.
-Its confused popular name is a result of this peculiar differentiation.
+This peculiar differentiation has given it its confused popular name.

 They are types of moths in Oregon with darker streaks in the middle of their light brown forewings.
 A purple overlay might cover the darker area.